DesiQuintans/desiderata/README.md

 saveRDS(iris, make_path("subfolders/to/compiled/data/iris.rds"))

-# Creates all of the subfolders required for writing iris.rds.
+# Writes iris.rds, creating the folders leading to it if they don't already exist.
 ```

 ## Number functions